Departmental Staff Complimentary Tickets

 The visiting team pass list is turned in to the pass gate upon arrival to the Spanos Center.
 For Men's Basketball, Women's Basketball, Baseball, Softball, and Women's Water Polo, the visiting team is allotted 40 complimentary tickets, unless a contract states otherwise.
 The visiting team may request additional consignment tickets, for which they will be billed.

 In the event that a Pacific Athletics team is invited to participate in a postseason competition, the Director of Athletics reserves the right to determine the allocation of complimentary tickets and their distribution from required tickets purchased by the Department.
-Such arrangements are determined within the guidelines established by the Big West Conference and the NCAA.
+Such arrangements are determined within the guidelines established by the West Coast Conference and the NCAA.

 Current season ticket holders retain the right to renew their season tickets (with current seating) by purchasing the tickets by the ticket priority deadline date.
 All priorities are lost if the season tickets are relinquished.

 For the sports of Men's Basketball and Women's Volleyball, certain sections of the Spanos Center are reserved for purchase by PAF members.
 Those specific sections are not for sale through the Box Office.

 The Pacific Box Office sells tickets for basketball games through half time and for volleyball through the end of the second game.
 Tickets sold at the event are pre-printed as consignment tickets at the full price rate.
 If the tickets sold at discount (for example youth or senior rate) a stub is retained and the sale is recorded on the sellers' report at the end of the event.
 The ticket supervisor will take the tickets and cash drawers to the Spanos Center 1 ½ hours prior to game time.
 The ticket supervisor is responsible for setting up the ticket sellers and having starting change for the program sellers.
 Cash only ticket sales at the Spanos Center.